Gukkon/salon_wholesale/README.md

 9. Click 'Enable Automatic Deploys' to ensure that your GitHub repository and Heroku are synced if you make any further code or project changes
 10. Click 'Deploy Branch' to let Heroku begin building the site
 11. We must now initialise our empty database by clicking 'More' then 'Run console'
-12. In the terminal that has appeared type 'from second-hand-bookshop import db' and click enter
+12. In the terminal that has appeared type 'from salon_wholesale import db' and click enter
 13. Now type 'db.create_all()' and hit enter again
 14. Type 'exit()' to exit the Python terminal and close the console, our Heroku database will now contain the tables and columns created from our models.py files
 15. Click the 'Open app' button to visit your built site